Apple Stock: Is It a Good Buy Right Now?

 Apple’s Recent Performance

-On July 27, Apple released its quarterly earnings for the third quarter of 2021.
+On Oct.
+28, Apple released its quarterly earnings for the fourth quarter and annual earnings for 2021.
 To say that earnings were good would be an understatement.
+However, they fell short of analysts’ expectations in some areas.

 Here are some key takeaways, as reported by CNBC:

-Apple has declared a cash dividend of $0.22 per share, payable on Aug.
-12 to shareholders of record as of the close of business on Aug.
-9. Before you rush out to buy Apple stock in anticipation, however, understand that this dividend has already been priced into the stock’s price.
+Apple stock pays dividends — most recently, $0.22 per share, paid on Aug.
+6 — to shareholders of record.
+Before you rush out to buy Apple stock in anticipation of the Nov.
+11 dividend payment, however, understand that this dividend has already been priced into the stock’s price.
 But declaring a dividend is a sign of strength.

 Where It Might Be Going